GraphiteEditor/Graphite/editor/src/messages/tool/common_functionality/gizmos/README.md

   through, which is meaningless for a fraction-of-the-radius parameter.
 - **The transform cage sits on top of the obvious grab points.** Its corner and edge handles land where a circle's radius or an arc's endpoint invites the cursor, and it wins the press.
 Test away from them.
-- **The bounding-box `PositionHint` variants are inert.** Every migrated shape derives its handle from a parameter, so `BoundingBoxCenter` and friends currently fall through to the +X axis.
+- **The bounding-box `PositionHint` variants are inert.** Every declaration so far derives its handle from a parameter, so `BoundingBoxCenter` and friends still fall through to the +X axis.
+They are the natural place to start for a node whose parameter is not a length.
+- **A `Position` handle is placed by the *parent* transform, not the layer's own.** A translation is expressed in the space its transform is built from.
+Using the layer transform folds the value being edited into the handle's position, and the handle runs away from the cursor as you drag it.
 - **Two overlapping handles are not ranked by distance alone.** A gizmo grabbed along a region reports how far the cursor is from that region, which is near zero everywhere along it; a point handle reports its real distance.
 Comparing those two numbers gives the region every grab.
 Mark the region one